QuentinRa/blog.quentinra.dev/tools/git/commands/status.md

 git status
 ```

-Also the command might also help since it
+The command might also help since it
 shows information about each commit

 ```bash